My Approach to Helping

 Had a Negative Therapy Experience?

 Unfortunately, someone who has had a negative experience with therapy may likely not seek it out again, especially if it was their first time.
 There are many reasons a bad experience can happen.
 The most benign is that there was not a good match between client and therapist.
-Having been a client myself and 'sampled' a range of personal and couples therapists, I've had wonderful positive healing experiences and a couple I downright awful ones.
+Having been a client myself and 'sampled' a range of personal and couples therapists, I've had wonderful positive healing experiences and a couple downright awful ones.
 When considering therapy , keep a few things in mind.
 Trust your gut from the time you have a first contact with the therapist through the time you're meeting with this person.
 Ask questions when you first talk with them and see how they respond.
 Are they respectful?
 Do they listen well?
 Do they welcome questions about how they're working with you or their training?
 Do you feel cared about and warmly received?
 Does the therapist indicate knowledge and wisdom about the issues and challenges you bring to therapy?
-In couples counseling, does the therapist seem to consistently focus on one person (rather than both) as needing change?
+In couples counseling, does the therapist focus on both partners needing change?
 Remind yourself that if you're not able to discuss issues and get questions answered, or if you have an overall sense of discomfort, you likely have the wrong therapist for YOU.
 A therapist can be skilled at their work but may not be a good fit for you.
 I ask clients to make a commitment to themselves to seek growth and change.
 That may or may not include me.
-In other words, if I am not the right therapist for you, I hope you will not abandon your quest for working out your challenges with a professional who is a better fit.
+In other words, if I am not the right therapist for you, please don't abandon your quest for working out your challenges with a professional who is a better fit.